TwisterMc/wp-delete-post-images/README.md

 - A minimal progress overlay appears when you trigger delete actions (e.g., Delete Permanently, Empty Trash, bulk delete) so users see that cleanup is running.
 - After the redirect, a small admin notice summarizes results (e.g., how many attachments were deleted or kept because they were still in use).

+### Background Cleanup

+- When enabled, the plugin queues attachments for cleanup and processes them in small batches via WP-Cron, reducing the chance of HTTP timeouts when deleting many posts at once (including Empty Trash).
+- The first page load after enqueuing shows a notice indicating how many items were queued.
+As batches complete, items are deleted in the background.

 ### Supported Post Types